VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_sum_type_destruction.typ

 )<pattern-matching-example-haskell>

-An easier way to implement this is to generate a function with a parameter function per the sum type and output type constructor.
+An easier way to implement this is to generate a function with a parameter function per sum type and output type constructor.
 These parameter functions take the type constructor arguments as input parameters and map them to the output type.
 This is called a destruction function. @destruction-function-example-haskell shows what such a destruction